-Which is right and best will depend on the construction of the house, your occupation habits and how you intend to use the house.
+Which is right and best will depend on the construction of the house, your occupation habits and how the UFH system is to be used.

 Which Floor Covering Should I Choose?

 - Tiles, stone or similar are generally accepted as the optimum covering.
-They absorb heat rather than insulate and allow that heat to radiate into the room, but they are not the only option.
+They absorb heat rather than insulate and allow that heat to radiate into the room

 - Timber flooring will tend to insulate and reduce efficiency, but thinner profile engineered timber has little noticeable impact on heat output.
-Solid timber is notoriously tricky with underfloor heating — it needs to be acclimatised for around a month.
-Ask your supplier for advice
+Solid timber is notoriously tricky with underfloor heating — it needs to be acclimatised for around a month

 - The Carpet Foundation carried out research in conjunction with the Underfloor Heating Manufacturers Association which shows that some carpets can be used with UFH.
 The research showed that a carpet and underlay with a thermal resistance of less than 2.5 togs does not have a significant impact on efficiency